+Suicide rates have been climbing for years in some parts of the world.
+In the United States alone, suicide rates have increased by 35% between 1999 and 2018.
 The US Centers for Disease Control and Prevention calls suicide a “growing public health problem.”

 All ages, races and income levels are at risk, with 77% of all suicides occurring in lower- to middle-income countries, according to WHO.
 Globally, youth can be hardest hit: Suicide is the fourth leading cause of death in 15- to 19-year-olds around the world, the agency said.

-But there are ways each of us can help prevent suicide.
+There are ways each of us can help prevent suicide.
 Here’s how to do your part.

 Recognize distress signals

 There are many risk factors that can lead to an increase in thoughts about taking one’s life.
 It’s important to recognize these in yourself or a loved one, experts say, because many people do not talk about their thoughts of suicide in advance.

 Is there a history?
 People who have a mood, anxiety, alcohol or other substance use disorder, a major physical illness or a history of trauma, abuse or suicide in their family are at higher risk, according to the CDC.

 Was there a loss?
 A death in the family, the loss of a job or the loss of a relationship is a risk factor for suicidal behavior, especially if they feel isolated or alone without social support, the American Foundation for Suicide Prevention says.